MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 + *DepHour* is an integer variable indicating the hour of the departure.
 + *Night* is also a logical variable, set to *TRUE* (or *1*) if the flight departed between 10 P.M. and 5 A.M.

-The **rxDataStep** function will read the existing data set and perform the transformations chunk by chunk, and create a new data set.
+The **rxDataStep** function will read the existing dataset and perform the transformations chunk by chunk, and create a new dataset.

 ~~~~
 	airExtraDS <- rxDataStep(inData=airXdfData, outFile="c:/users/temp/ADS2.xdf",